muhammed-suhaid/Expense_Tracker_App/README.md

 6. **Undo Mistakes**: Don't worry about accidental deletions—you can easily undo them with a tap.

-### Whether you're managing personal finances or tracking business expenses, ExpenseTrack makes it easy.
+### Whether you're managing personal finances or tracking business expenses, Expense Tracker makes it easy.